 Overall Zero kara Hajimeru Mahou no Sho is a bad anime.
 A very bad anime, with countless issues, more than I've likely identified.
-If you're new to anime or not someone who dives to deeply into things, perhaps this show will be for you, but anyone who likes to dissect content, anyone who is detail orientated, or any anime veteran.
+If you're new to anime or not someone who dives to deeply into things, perhaps this show will be for you, but anyone who likes to dissect content, anyone who is notices little details, or any person who has watched a decent amount of anime.
 Avoid this flaming pile of shit like the plague.

 Like many shows relating to fantasy, magic, and witchcraft, I can’t say that Zero kara hajimeru Mahou no Sho looks any unique compared to the rest at first glance.
 I mean, if you look at it carefully, the show’s premise is pretty standard that involves a conflict between human and witches.
 The additional aspect of beastfallen (cursed humans with animalistic appearances) adds some slight intrigue to the story.
 But is this show really worth investing time in?
 Or is it just a show that panders to fans that wants a dose of fantasy in their life?

 Adapting the light novel of the same name, Zero kara